Global surface temperature: Related research

 Top graphic (comprehensive): 196 rows represent 196 countries, grouped by continent.
 Each row has 118 color-coded annual temperatures, showing — warming patterns in each region and country.
 Bottom graphic (summary): global average —.
 Data visualization: warming stripes.

 Trends and predictions

-Each of the seven years in 2015-2021 was clearly warmer than any pre-2014 year, and this trend is expected to be true for some time to come (that is, the 2016 record will be broken before 2026 etc.).
-A decadal forecast by the World Meteorological Organisation issued in 2021 stated a probability of 40% of having a year above 1.5 C in the 2021-2025 period.
+Each of the seven years in 2015–2021 was clearly warmer than any pre-2014 year, and this trend is expected to be true for some time to come (that is, the 2016 record will be broken before 2026 etc.).
+A decadal forecast by the World Meteorological Organisation issued in 2021 stated a probability of 40% of having a year above 1.5 C in the 2021–2025 period.

 Global warming is very likely to reach 1.0 °C to 1.8 °C by the late 21st century under the very low GHG emissions scenario.
 In an intermediate scenario global warming would reach 2.1 °C to 3.5 °C, and 3.3 °C to 5.7 °C under the very high GHG emissions scenario.
 These projections are based on climate models in combination with observations.

+Research in the mid 2020s suggests that an acceleration in global warming may contribute to an oscillation of the nominal average global temperature anomaly beyond the Paris Agreement target of 1.5 C-change before 2030."
+In addition, by scrubbing noise associated with natural climatic variation, other research suggests that the warming trend rose from 0.19-0.20 C-change per decade (for 1970–2015) to 0.35 C-change (for 2015–2025).
+The researchers concluded with 98% confidence that this accelerating warming would result in a breach of the 1.5 C-change goal by 2030."